-As consumers, these are all deliveries we take for granted.
+As consumers living in the era of instant gratification, these are all deliveries we take for granted.
 But what about our business deliveries?
 Most of us don’t spend a lot of time thinking about same-day delivery needs for our businesses.
-That is, until we need to make a delivery.
+Until we need to make a delivery, that is.
 What happens when you have a technician on a jobsite, and they need a part to finish the job?
 Or when you need to deliver an important document, and you don’t have time to wait?
 Or when you want to make a last-minute delivery to a valued client?

 Many businesses use traditional courier services for these types of deliveries.
 But traditional courier services can be slow and often lack transparency.
 You have to contact the courier company in advance to schedule your delivery, and you never know the location of your driver.
 There’s no way to know if your technician will be waiting 10 minutes or 10 hours.
 You can’t be confident that your time-sensitive document will get there in time.
 Plus, there’s no guarantee that a traditional courier service will even do same-day deliveries (and if they do, what will it cost?).

-If you’re ever in a situation like this, you might want to consider partnering with an on-demand courier service.
+If you’re ever in a situation like this, you might want to consider partnering with an on-demand delivery service, like Dispatch.
 Here are just a few of the benefits.

 Make the Deliveries You Need, When You Need Them